2023 Best General Visual & Performing Arts Schools in the Southeast Region

 Top 10 Best General Visual & Performing Arts Schools

 Our 2023 rankings named Duke University the best school in the Southeast Region for general visual and performing arts students.
-Duke is a fairly large private not-for-profit school located in the city of Durham.
+Duke is a fairly large private not-for-profit school located in the large city of Durham.

 On average, visual arts graduates from UF take out $19,383 in student loans while working on their degree.